Discriminating mixed qubit states with collective measurements: Introduction

 In this work, we bypass these difficulties and experimentally demonstrate state discrimination enhanced by collective measurements.
 That is, we implement a collective measurement which distinguishes between two copies of a qubit state with some known prior probability, either $\rho_+^{\otimes 2}$ or $\rho_-^{\otimes 2}$, with an error probability lower than what is possible by any LOCC measurement on the same states.
 A conceptual schematic of both two-copy LOCC and two-copy collective measurements is shown in Fig.~\ref{fig:scen1}.
 To realise our goal, we first find a regime where two copy collective measurements are able to outperform any LOCC measurement.
 This is done through the dynamic programming approach introduced in Ref.~\cite{higgins2009mixed}.
 We then convert the optimal collective measurements to quantum circuits using the same techniques as described in Refs.~\cite{conlon2023approaching,vatan2004optimal}.
+The same process is followed when implementing three- and four-collective measurements.
 Finally, these quantum circuits are implemented on the Fraunhofer IBM Q System One (\mbox{F-IBM QS1}) processor.
-This is in line with a recent trend of using such processors to test otherwise hard to reach aspects of quantum physics~\cite{conlon2023approaching,sadana2022testing}.
-Similarly, we hope this work will advance the understanding of the role of collective measurements in distinguishing quantum states.
+This is in line with a recent trend of using such processors to test otherwise hard to reach aspects of quantum physics, such as quantum metrology~\cite{conlon2023approaching,li2023optimal}, quantum foundations~\cite{alsina2016experimental,ku2020experimental,sadana2022testing}, quantum chemistry~\cite{kandala2017hardware,kandala2019error}, quantum optics~\cite{cholsuk2023efficient} and quantum network simulations~\cite{baumer2021demonstrating}.